Areesha-Tahir/K-Means-And-KNN-On-MultiClass-Dataset/README.md

 # K-Means-And-KNN-On-Facebook-Dataset

-K Means and KNN algorithms applied on a facebook dataset to make clusters and nearest neighbours.
+K Means and KNN algorithms applied on a facebook dataset to make clusters and find nearest neighbours.

 Feel free to add any comments